Tenant / Community Opportunity to Purchase

 What Is It

-Tenant Opportunity to Purchase (TOPA) policies provide tenants living in multifamily buildings with advance notice that the landlord is planning to sell their building and an opportunity for them to collectively purchase the building.
-It turns potential eviction and displacement into tenants having the power to shape what happens next in their housing journey – and can create opportunities for tenants to become homeowners, helping to close racial homeownership and wealth gaps.
-TOPA is an emerging anti-displacement tool that can be used to preserve affordable rental housing stock, keep housing with community hands, and stabilize Black and Brown communities that have long faced displacement, disinvestment, and exclusion.
-These policies generally require landlords to provide an “intent to sell” notice to their tenants, along with a timeframe for the tenants to form a tenant association and express interest in purchasing the units, and an additional timeframe for the tenants to secure financing.
+TOPA is an important anti-displacement tool that can be used to preserve affordable rental housing stock, keep housing in community hands, and stabilize Black and Brown communities that have long faced disinvestment and exclusion.
+These policies generally require landlords to provide an “intent to sell” notice to their tenants, along with a timeframe for the tenants to form a tenant association and express interest in purchasing the units, and a timeframe for tenants to secure financing.
 By providing tenants with the right to negotiate and collectively bargain to purchase their buildings, TOPA policies level the playing field in highly speculative markets.
-Keys to successful TOPA programs include:

 Who Implements It